-- 1. Use warm water to wet the hands and wrists thoroughly - 2.
-Apply hospital-approved soap - 3.
-Work up a good lather - 4.
+1. Use warm water to wet the hands and wrists thoroughly

+- 2. Apply hospital-approved soap - 3.
+Work up a good lather4.
 Apply with vigorous contact on all surfaces of the hands - 5.
 Wash hands for at least 15 seconds interlacing fingers and rubbing palms/back of hands with circular motion - 6.
 Rinse, avoid splashing - 7.
-Keep hands down so that run off will go into the sink and not down the arm

-- 8. Dry well with paper towels and use the paper towels to turn off the faucet - 9.
+Keep hands down so that run off will go into the sink and not down the arm - 8.
+Dry well with paper towels and use a paper towel to turn off the faucet - 9.
 Discard the paper towels into the appropriate container